CiTOS-ULiege/Tools-for-Flow-Chemistry/Electrically-Actuated-Valves-for-Flow-Chemistry/README.md

 ### Acknowledgements: <br/>
 This research was supported by the U.S. Food and Drug Administration under the FDA BAA-22-00123 program, Award Number 75F40122C00192.
 The authors acknowledge the University of Liège and the “Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS)” (Incentive grant for scientific research MIS under grant No F453020F, JCMM).

+### License

+This project is licensed under the **CERN Open Hardware License Version 2 - Permissive (CERN-OHL-P)** for the hardware design and associated documentation.
+You are free to use, modify, and distribute the hardware under the terms of this license.